Office of International Programs

 Greece: CYA Athens

-Steeped in art, history, culture, and architecture, Athens has a distinct Mediterranean pace and intimacy coupled with an endless zest for life!
-The CYA program will immerse you in this timeless and majestic city of antiquity.
+Steeped in art, history, culture, and architecture, Athens has a Mediterranean pace and coziness coupled with an endless zest for life!
+Classes are taught in English and a great fit for Anthropology/Archeology, Art History, International Relations, Political Science, History, Environmental Studies, Philosophy, and Religion students.

 "Living in Athens feels like waking up in a history book.
 It is so incredible to experience a place with such a rich past!" - Rollins Alum